-Example: When [Multi Shot Noise Reduction is set
+Example: When [Multi Shot Noise Reduction] is set

 Dimmed menu items cannot be set.
-The menu item is dimmed if another function. setting is overriding it.
+The menu item is dimmed if another function setting is overriding it.

-You can see the overriding function by selecting the dimmed menu item and pressing < (ET) >.
+You can see the overriding function by selecting the dimmed menu item and pressing < FT>.

-If you cancel the overriding function's setting, the dimmed menu item will become settable b Using the Touch Screen
+If you cancel the overriding function's setting, the dimmed menu item will become settable.